 How You Can Support Local Agriculture

 Delta is home to an abundance of farms and wineries that make eating local easy and fun.
 Delta farms cover a wide range of product.
 You can find herbs, honey, berries and fruits, winter and summer vegetables, meats and seafood, and wineries–everything you need for fresh, local, affordable and delicious meals.

 If you're looking for something to do on a sunny weekend, head out for a bike ride or drive to check out some of our farms and wineries.
 Look for Delta farm stand signs to point you in the right direction.

 To make it even easier to eat local, the farms come to you in one convenient place at Delta farmers markets.
 Visit the Ladner Village Market, Western Canada's largest open air market, North Delta Farmers Market, North Delta Winter Market, or the Tsawwassen Saturday Market at the Earthwise Farm & Garden.
 You will find fresh-baked goods, chocolate, seasonal produce, local meats and cheese, and handmade jewelry and crafts.

-The Corporation of Delta encourages our residents to grow their own fruit and vegetables when possible.
+Delta encourages our residents to grow their own fruit and vegetables when possible.
 If you do not have an area to grow your own garden, there are several local not-for-profit organizations that operate community garden plot programs available to residents.

 McKitrick Garden is a Delta environmental initiative.
 Located in North Delta, it offers gardeners the opportunity to harvest their own product from native plantings.